dghosef/qdbp/doc/rationale.md

-qdbp attempts to be simple, safe, and expressive.
-The philosophy, type system, syntax, and semantics are all guided by these goals.
 # Syntax
 The syntax of qdbp is what immediately stands out first.
 Although initially unfamiliar, it is small enough that it can be picked up quickly.
 ## Method Invocation